huggingface/transformers/README.md

 There is a growing field of study concerned with investigating the inner working of large-scale transformers like BERT (that some call "BERTology").
 Some good examples of this field are:

-- BERT Rediscovers the Classical NLP Pipeline by Ian Tenney, Dipanjan Das, Ellie Pavlick: https://arxiv.org/abs/1905.05950
+- [BERT Rediscovers the Classical NLP Pipeline](https://arxiv.org/abs/1905.05950) by Ian Tenney, Dipanjan Das, Ellie Pavlick
-- Are Sixteen Heads Really Better than One? by Paul Michel, Omer Levy, Graham Neubig: https://arxiv.org/abs/1905.10650
+- [Are Sixteen Heads Really Better than One?](https://arxiv.org/abs/1905.10650) by Paul Michel, Omer Levy, Graham Neubig
-- What Does BERT Look At?
-An Analysis of BERT's Attention by Kevin Clark, Urvashi Khandelwal, Omer Levy, Christopher D. Manning: https://arxiv.org/abs/1906.04341
+- [What Does BERT Look At?
+An Analysis of BERT's Attention](https://arxiv.org/abs/1906.04341) by Kevin Clark, Urvashi Khandelwal, Omer Levy, Christopher D. Manning

-In order to help this new field develop, we have included a few additional features in the BERT/GPT/GPT-2 models to help people access the inner representations, mainly adapted  from the great work of Paul Michel (https://arxiv.org/abs/1905.10650):
+In order to help this new field develop, we have included a few additional features in the BERT/GPT/GPT-2 models to help people access the inner representations, mainly adapted  from the great work of [Michel et al.](https://arxiv.org/abs/1905.10650):

 - accessing all the hidden-states of BERT/GPT/GPT-2,
 - accessing all the attention weights for each head of BERT/GPT/GPT-2,
-- retrieving heads output values and gradients to be able to compute head importance score and prune head as explained in https://arxiv.org/abs/1905.10650.
+- retrieving heads output values and gradients to be able to compute head importance score and prune head as explained in [Michel et al.](https://arxiv.org/abs/1905.10650).

 To help you understand and use these features, we have added a specific example script: [`bertology.py`](./examples/bertology.py) while extract information and prune a model pre-trained on MRPC.